Juguang metro station

 Juguang metro station is a station on the first phase of the Wanda–Zhonghe–Shulin line, as part of the Juguang Branch Line, located in Zhonghe, Taipei, Taiwan.
-This station is scheduled to open at the end of 2025.
+This station was scheduled to open at the end of 2025.

 Station overview

-The station is a two-level, underground station with one island platform.
-The design theme of the station will be based on "Harmony and Integration", which aims to symbolise the relationship between human beings and cities, with the light walls of the station transforming imagery of plants into simple, abstract organic lines.
+This is a two-level, underground station with one island platform.
+The design theme of the station is based on "Harmony and Integration", which aims to symbolise the relationship between human beings and cities, with the light walls of the station transforming imagery of plants into simple, abstract organic lines.